nvnhann/Predict-Bike-Sharing-Demand-with-AutoGluon/report-template.md

 ### How much better did your model perform after trying different hyperparameters?

 After experimenting with different hyperparameters using `Bayesian Optimization`, the model's Kaggle score dropped further to 0.48268.
 This indicates that hyperparameter optimization helped fine-tune the model and significantly improve its performance.

+### Explain why specific changes to hyperparameters impacted your results

+Hyperparameter tuning is a crucial part of enhancing machine learning model performance.

+Examples:

+- Learning Rate: This parameter indicates the speed at which the model updates weights.
+A learning rate too high can cause the model to miss optimal minima, while a rate too low can cause the model to converge slowly or get stuck in local minima.
+Optimizing the learning rate helps achieve a good balance between learning speed and accuracy.

+- Number of Trees: In models like RandomForest, having more trees can help the model learn more complex patterns but also increases computation time and resources.
+Tuning the number of trees helps enhance predictive capability without excessively raising computational costs.
+Depth of Trees: The tree depth determines the model's ability to model complex interactions in the data.
+However, too much depth can lead to overfitting.
+Why Hyperparameter Tuning is Important
+- Hyperparameter tuning helps the model:
+Increase prediction accuracy.
+Minimize generalization error and avoid overfitting.
+Make the most of computational resources and training time.

 ### If you were given more time with this dataset, where do you think you would spend more time?